Paulistano dialect

 Paulistano (/pt/) is the Brazilian Portuguese term for the characteristic accent spoken in São Paulo, Brazil's largest and richest city, and some neighboring areas in the São Paulo Macrometropolis.
-It is the most influential accent in the country, recognizable as "correct" by 93% of Brazilians according to a 1997 study.
-The Paulistano accent is dominant in Brazilian mass media and is often associated with "standard" Brazilian Portuguese.
+The Paulistano and Carioca accents are dominant in Brazilian mass media and the most influential ones in modern Brazil.

 History

 The Paulistano dialect was influenced by immigrants who arrived in the city from the late 19th century onwards, chiefly the Italians.
 In the early 20th century, Italian and its dialects were widely spoken in São Paulo and they eventually merged into locally spoken Portuguese.